Facebook ad Metrics you Need to Track

 - Pick relevant KPIs to your company’s goals.

 - Create specific goals for ranges and ratios

 - Your company’s stage of development

-- Find out which performance metrics are leading and trailing.
+- Find out which performance metrics lead and trail.

 1. Cost per 1000